sporto/seedbox/README.md

 ## Setup local

-- Install btsync on your local machines and use the folder secrets you made earlier.
+- Install [btsync](https://www.getsync.com/) on your local machines and use `Manual connection` using the folder secrets you made earlier.

 # Usage

 You can get torrents up to the machine one of two ways.
+Either:

-Either go to the web interface (port 80) and upload to the transmission daemon or just cope the files into the btsync folder torrents/watch where they will be automatically picked up by transmission.
+- Go to the web interface (port 80) and upload to the transmission daemon or
+- just copy the files into the btsync folder `torrents/watch` where they will be automatically picked up by transmission.